-I'm broadly interested in the theoretical foundations of machine learning as a basis for human-like intelligence; in particular, I focus on robustness, representation learning, and out-of-distribution generalization.
-I work to develop principled formal analyses of the statistical and algorithmic properties of these tasks and possible approaches to solving them.
+I'm broadly interested in theoretical foundations of machine learning; in particular, I focus on robustness, representation learning, and out-of-distribution generalization.
+I work to develop principled analyses of the statistical and algorithmic properties of these tasks and possible approaches to solving them.
+Representative works are highlighted.

-Research/Mentorship Opportunities: I am always happy to discuss my research with students; if you are interested in collaborating, please do not hesitate to reach out.
+Research/Mentorship Opportunities: I am always happy to discuss new research directions; if you're a student at CMU interested in working on domain adaptation / generalization, robust / invariant representation learning, or robust ML more generally, reach out to me!
 I am also available to give advice and feedback for those who are applying to undergraduate or graduate programs in computer science.
 If you are applying for a PhD in CMU SCS, I encourage you to sign up to receive feedback through the Graduate Application Support Program.

-You can reach me at [firstname] at cmu.edu[CV] [Google Scholar]
+You can reach me at [firstname] at cmu.edu[CV] [Semantic Scholar] [Google Scholar]

 The Risks of Invariant Risk Minimization